 As well as the permanent camps that served the copper mines, there were many transit camps which would house prisoners for a short period who were being shipped from Singapore to Japan.
 During the period that several "hell ships" were sunk while transporting prisoners from Singapore, many of those who survived the sinkings only to be picked up again by another Japanese boat, were taken to one of the transit camps on Formosa to await another ship to take them onto Japan.

 Relief finally came in 1945, with the dropping of the atomic bombs and the surrender of Japan.
-Shortly after, in the September, American Air Craft Carriers the "Block Island" and the "Santee" arrived at the northern port of Keelung and took the surviving prisoners, approximately 1,200 of them, off their island prison and on to Manila in the Philippines and freedom.
+Shortly after, in September, the American aircraft carriers"Block Island" and the "Santee" arrived at the northern port of Keelung and took the surviving prisoners, approximately 1,200 of them, off their island prison and on to Manila in the Philippines and freedom.

 There's a hill on Taiwan that looks out across the sea